 More Recent Stock Market Crash Statistics

-8. The 1987 stock market crash caused the US markets to fall by more than 20%.
+8. The 1987 stock market crash caused the US markets to fall by more than 20% in one day.

 The 1987 “Black Monday” struck not only the US economy but markets all around the world.